-Here’s a list of mech games you should check out, whether they’re on consoles, PC or Smartphones.
+Here’s a list of mech games for PC you should check out, whether they’re on consoles, PC, or Smartphones.
 These games should give you a headstart and a good idea as to what a mech game is played like and how they can be an attractive niche to spend your time with.

 1. MechWarrior 5